yathit/suitecrm-mobile-app-doc/_posts/2000-08-01-module-installation.md

 SugarCRM CE REST API v4 does not have API to query reporting data.
 Yathit Mobile App Service Plugin add new REST API methods to query Report data.

 {{ "sm-report-data-table-panel.png width360" | screenshot }}

+### Desktop Notifications

+SuiteCRM Alerts or [desktop notifications](https://docs.suitecrm.com/user/introduction/user-interface/desktop-notifications/)  are an excellent way of calling user’s attention immediately as it happens.
+Once desktop notifications have been enabled, users will receive notifications for any Calendar events such as:

+* Meetings you have been invited to that have popup reminders set.
+* Calls you have been invited to that have popup reminders set.

+You can customize additional alerts such as when a Task is assigned to a user using [Workflow or Logic hook](https://community.suitecrm.com/t/how-to-create-notifications-by-using-workflows-logic-hooks/70809).
+Once an alerts is created, the assigned user of the Alert record will receive notification in Yathit mobile app immediately.
+Alert record's title and description will be display in the notification.
+If `url_redirect` field of the Alert record is set, the redirected record will be displayed upon tapping on the notification.